Skip to main content

 upsun push

-Upsun now reads your configuration files, begins building your application image and allocates resources to your various containers.
+Upsun reads your configuration files, builds your application image, and allocates resources to your containers.

-By default, Upsun uses default resources for each of your services/apps.
+By default, Upsun uses default resources for each of your services and apps.
 You can adjust these resources.

 Errors on first push